 What causes postpartum depression?

-If you have had any of the following symptoms, please notify your healthcare provider right away:
+If you've had any of the following symptoms, please notify your healthcare provider right away.

 - Thoughts of harming yourself or your baby.